Introduction to Linguistics, LING 1811 (3 cr.)

 Teaching English as a Foreign Language Theory and Methods, EDUC 3211 (3 cr.)

-This course is intended for students interested in teaching internationally and offers a practical introduction to English language teaching to non-native speakers of English in a non-native language environment by linking practice to current theory and research.
-In addition to reviewing how to create lesson plans based on principles and knowledge of learning outcomes, meaningful teaching techniques, models of teaching, motivation, and classroom management, this class provides a solid pedagogical foundation for teaching listening, speaking, reading, writing, pronunciation, vocabulary, and grammar.
-Students review the classification of language instruction practices and the major international language tests, discuss cross-cultural communication, and address the impact of cultural variables on English language learning in an international setting.
-The course includes a module on using technology in a variety of educational contexts.
+This course is intended for students interested in teaching k-12 and adult multilingual students.
+It offers a practical introduction to English language teaching to non-native speakers of English by linking practice to current theory and research.
+In addition to creating unit plans based on principles and knowledge of learning outcomes, students employ meaningful teaching techniques to increase motivation while attending to classroom management.
+This class provides a solid pedagogical foundation for teaching listening, speaking, reading, writing, pronunciation, vocabulary, and grammar.
+Students review major language instruction practices including cross-cultural communication, and address the impact of cultural variables on English language learning in an international setting.
 This course and program do not lead to a Minnesota teaching license.

 TESOL/TEFL Practicum, EDUC 4099 (1 cr.)